 Oatmeal can be one of those foods that can be very confusing when you eat a gluten free diet.
 I wanted to go over a few essential tips and answer some questions people often have about eating oats.

-Yes, you can make steel cut oats ahead of time and eat it at a later day.
+Yes, you can make steel-cut oats ahead of time and eat them at a later day.
 If you are planning to make extra steel cut oats, just store them in an airtight container in the refrigerator.
 You can eat them throughout the week, and the texture becomes even creamier.

 Cooked oats will last about four days in the fridge.
 Freezing steel-cut oats is another option.
 Flash freeze them in a muffin tin for one hour, then when they are solid pop them out and place them in a freezer bag.

-You can make these vegan chocolate steel cut oats dairy-free by adjusting the milk.
+You can make these vegan chocolate steel-cut oats dairy-free by adjusting the milk.
 You can use almond, flaxseed, cashew, or soy milk.
-Many oat milks will also work, but you need to make sure they are certified gluten free to ensure it was not made with regular oats.
+Many oat milk will also work, but you need to make sure they are certified gluten free to ensure it was not made with regular oats.

 More easy gluten free breakfast ideas: